 Get ready for strawberry season with these strawberry filled cupcakes!
-This recipe features a lemon and vanilla cupcake that is filled with homemade strawberry preserves, and frosted with a naturally pink strawberry buttercream.
+This recipe features vanilla cupcakes that are filled with homemade strawberry preserves and frosted with a naturally pink strawberry buttercream.

 - Strawberries: Make sure to use in season strawberries that are nice and juicy for the homemade preserves.
 If you use out of season strawberries, which tend to be less vibrant, your filling won't come out as red and will be a lighter pink.